create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **getHSVA** (): Array

-Return an array with the components of the color's HSVA value.
+Returns an array with the components of the color's HSVA value.

 #### **setHSVA** (*h: number, s: number, v: number, a: number*): void